jennfshr/vnc2hpc/README.md

 **[-w|--wm <fvwm|mwm|xfwm4>] (optional) Default: [-w mwm] (Motif Window Manager)**

 Currently three window managers are supported.
 The window manager supplies the graphical interface to the system you're connecting to with the tool.
-The window managers are deliberately selected among those that use the least resources, so you'll not that the gnome-session is unavailable under vnc2hpc.
-Investigations into openbox support is on-going, as it is a more modern stacking interface than those currently offered.
+The window managers are deliberately selected among those that use the least resources, so you'll note that the gnome-session is unavailable under vnc2hpc.

+*Note: Investigations into openbox support is on-going, as it is a more modern stacking interface than those currently offered.*